 While not only known know for its fresh seafood, cured meats and cheese with a certified designation of origin, Menorca has a rather famous Gin blend.

 One of the most common ways to drink it is not with tonic, but with a zesty lemon juice, known as a Pomada.
 The small distillery can be found in Mahon, with a one-litre bottle of this unique blend setting you back only 15 Euros (although I can confirm it doesn’t last long).

-Menorca is… Prehistoric Monuments
+Menorca is an Island of Prehistoric Monuments

 This island of 700 square metres is filled with over 1,500 Megalithic monuments – which equates to an ancestral marker every two square kilometres.
 An open-air museum displaying the stone towers and ruins of Taulas, Navetas and Talayots, you can freely wander the prehistoric history of Menorca, 32 of which have been submitted as part of a UNESCO World Heritage application.

 I visited the Trepuco monument, admiring the stone towers which are said to have been used for rituals since goats bones, broken wine vessels and white ash from slow fires (used for feasting) have been found here.
-These Talayotic monuments are said to be some the largest archeological remains in the Mediterranean, which you can get right up close to and freely wander amongst.
+These Talayotic monuments are said to be some the largest archaeological remains in the Mediterranean, which you can get right up close to and freely wander amongst.

 With an attractive and strategic position in the Mediterranean seas, Menorca was a target for various civilisations attacking, occupying and making their mark.
 In more recent history, as an island surrounded by pirate waters, the most notable fortifications and military architecture, which still stand today, are from the days of the British Crown in the 18th Century.

 A little known island, yet layered with a myriad of sights and activity, how will you choose to see Menorca?

-Things to Know
+Things to Know About Visiting Menorca

 - For further information about planning your time in Menorca, visit the Spain Tourism website who I worked with on their #MustSeeMenorca campaign.